Amended in 2004

 1. WEL’s Vision

-WEL Australia is an independent, non-party political organisation dedicated to creating a society where women’s participation and their ability to fulfil their potential are unrestricted, acknowledged and respected and where women and men share equally in society’s responsibilities and rewards.
+WEL Australia is an independent, non-party political organisation dedicated to creating a society where women’s participation and ability to fulfil their potential are unrestricted, acknowledged and respected and where women and men share equally in society’s responsibilities and rewards.

-The policies of Women’s Electoral Lobby are based on the premise that a just society must recognise that women’s rights, responsibilities, contributions and needs are of equal value with men’s, though not necessarily identical.
+The policies of Women’s Electoral Lobby are based on the premise that a just society must recognise that women’s rights, contributions and needs are of equal value with men’s, though not necessarily identical.
 Social, economic, technological and scientific development and achievement must be pursued in ways that give the goals of justice for all the highest priority.
 WEL Australia’s policies as a feminist, non-party political lobby are directed to three basic objectives:

 Redressing resistant and persistent inequities in the current position of women vis a vis men in society.